zesje/zesje/README.md

 Simply install Coverage Gutter, after which a watch button appears in the colored box at the bottom of your IDE.
 When you click watch, green and red lines appear next to the line numbers indicating if the code is covered.

-Coverage Gutter uses the XML which is produced by `yarn cov`, called `cov.xml`.
+Coverage Gutter uses the XML which is produced by `yarn test:py:cov`, called `cov.xml`.
 This file should be located in the main folder.

 ##### Viewing coverage in PyCharm
-To view test coverage in PyCharm, run `yarn cov` to generate the coverage report XML file `cov.xml` if it is not present already.
+To view test coverage in PyCharm, run `yarn test:py:cov` to generate the coverage report XML file `cov.xml` if it is not present already.

 Next, open up PyCharm and in the top bar go to **Run -> Show Code Coverage Data** (Ctrl + Alt + F6).